 Humpolec was founded in the 12th century on an old pathway which lead from Prague to the Premonstratensian monastery of Želiv (Seelau) and to Jihlava in Moravia.
 Between the 13th and the 15th century, silver was mined here.
 During the 15th century, the area of Humpolec was one of the central regions of the Hussites, the followers of the religious reformer Jan Hus.
 For centuries the cloth making was an major economical factor for the population.
 During the 19th century the cloth industry became so important that Humpolec was also nicknamed the 'Czech Manchester'.

-The town's dominant structure is the church of St. Nicholas [right, barely visible].
+The town's dominant structure is the church of St. Nicholas [near left, no. 667: far right, barely visible].
 It was completed in 1233.

 of the late 19th and early 20th century, was born in Kalištì (Kalischt), a